Aleksei Serebryakov (actor)

-Biography

-Early life and career beginnings
+Early life

-Aleksei Valeryevich Serebryakov was born on 3 July 1964 in Moscow.
-His father was an aircraft engineer and his mother worked as a doctor at the Gorky Film Studio.
-In his childhood, he attended a music school (class of accordion).
-He made his debut as an actor at 13, when his music teacher published a photo of him in the newspaper Vechernyaya Moskva.
-Serebryakov was noticed by casting directors Valery Uskov and Vladimir Krasnopolsky, who conducted castings for the Soviet TV series Eternal Call.
+He was born on July 3, 1964, in Moscow.
+His father was an aircraft engineer and his mother worked as a doctor at Gorky Film Studio.
+As a child, he attended music school (accordion class); at the age of 13 he made his debut as an actor when his music teacher had published his photo in the newspaper Vechernyaya Moskva.
+Serebryakov came to the attention of directors Valery Uskov and Vladimir Krasnopolsky, who were responsible for casting the Soviet television series Eternal Call.

+Career

+Career beginnings

-In 1986, he graduated from the Lunacharsky State Institute for Theatre Arts, where he went to the acting school of Oleg Tabakov, after which he played for several years at the Moscow Theatre-Studio "Tabakerka" directed by Oleg Tabakov.
+In 1986, he had graduated from the Lunacharsky State Institute for Theatre Arts, where he had been attending the acting school of Oleg Tabakov, after which he played for several years at the Moscow Theatre-Studio "Tabakerka" directed by Oleg Tabakov.
 In 1991, he left the theater.

-After graduating from the Russian Institute of Theatre Arts, Serebryakov starred in several films, including Silent Outpost (1986) and Accused of the Wedding (1986), and some others.
+After having graduated from the Russian Institute of Theatre Arts, Serebryakov starred in several films, including Silent Outpost (1986) and Accused of the Wedding (1986), and some others.
 He gained wide popularity due to his main character as a criminal fighter in Vladimir Feoktistov's movie Fan (1989).

 1990s–present

 In 1990, Serebryakov appeared in Afghan Breakdown, directed by Vladimir Bortko.
 He also starred in the 1990 film Accidental Waltz, for which he won the best actor prize at the Locarno Film Festival.
 In 1994, he appeared in the Sergey Livnov drama Hammer and Sickle.

 Later in the decade, he also appeared in numerous TV series, including Bandit Petersburg, Empire Under Attack, The White Guard and many others.
 Concurrently, he starred in the movies "Antikiller 2: Antiterror" and "Escape" by Yegor Konchalovsky, Dead Man's Bluff by Aleksei Balabanov, The 9th Company and Dark Planet by Fyodor Bondarchuk, Vadim Shmelev's The Apocalypse Code, Gloss by Andrei Konchalovsky, "Golden Section" by Sergei Debizhev, Once Upon a Time There Lived a Simple Woman by Andrei Smirnov, "Solo on the Saxophone" by Alexander Kirienko and the fantasy-anthology film Fairytale.Is.

-He performed in Lenkom Theatre between 2009 and 2012.
+He had performed in Lenkom Theatre between 2009 and 2012.
 He played Sergei Mamontov in the partly biographical film The PyraMMMid (2011), a fictional story inspired by financier Sergei Mavrodi (the founder of MMM pyramid scheme).
 In 2014, Serebryakov played the lead role of Kolya in Andrey Zvyagintsev's internationally acclaimed drama Leviathan.
 After that, Serebryakov appeared in Sergei Puskepalis's directorial debut, Clinch.

 In 2015–2016, he continued acting in TV series, including Fartsa and The Method.
 In 2017, he played role of Dr. Andrey Richter in Doctor Richter, a Russian remake of the American medical drama series, House.
 In the same year, he appeared in the historical fantasy feature film Furious.
 Serebryakov appeared in the 2018 BBC series McMafia, where he played Dimitri Godman, mafia boss father of protagonist Alex.

+In 2021 he starred in the US film Nobody as the Russian mobster named Yulian.